Denis McDonough: Return to private life

 In 2017, McDonough joined the Markle Foundation, a nonprofit that aims to "transform America's outdated labor market to reflect the needs of the digital economy," boost employment opportunities, and expand job training for Americans.
 As a senior principal, he worked to grow the organization nationwide and broaden its work with governments such as the state of Colorado, public institutions such as Arizona State University, and private companies such as LinkedIn.

 McDonough is a professor of the practice at Notre Dame's Keough School of Global Affairs and a visiting senior fellow in Carnegie's Technology and International Affairs Program.

-Secretary of Veterans Affairs (2021–present)
+Secretary of Veterans Affairs (2021–2025)

 President Joe Biden nominated McDonough to lead the United States Department of Veterans Affairs.
-He appeared before the Senate Veterans Affairs Committee on January 27, 2021.
+He appeared before the Senate Veterans' Affairs Committee on January 27, 2021.
 On February 8, the Senate confirmed McDonough as VA Secretary by a 87–7 vote, with six senators absent.
 McDonough is the second non-veteran to hold this position.
 Vice President Kamala Harris swore him in on February 9.

 Personal life

 McDonough is married to Karin Hillstrom.
 They have three children.
+His oldest brother, Kevin, is a Catholic priest of the Archdiocese of Saint Paul and Minneapolis.